mehta-lab/microDL/micro_dl/inference/readme.md

 * image_dir (str): Directory containing full size input images (not tiles)
 * data_split (str): Which data (train/test/val) to run inference on.
  (default = test)
+* save_figs (str): 'True' or 'False', if figures generated should be saved
+* # define inference dataset channels
+* dataset:
+  * input_channels (list/None): label-free channel used for prediction by model
+  * target_channels (list/None): target image channel (fluorescence image) to compare how well the prediction worked
+  * slice_ids (list/None): image slices
+  * pos_ids (list/None): may not effect the positions where prediction is performed if data split is defined
 * images:
     * image_format (str): 'zyx' or 'xyz' for depth dimension first or last
     * flat_field_dir (str/None): Directory containing flatfield images